The Pattern in the Sister Queens' Skirts

 Royal Poinciana come in red, red-orange, orange and yellow.
 Some have markings on them.
 We can see markings on the petals of the flowers in the textile above.
 The bas relief of the queens’ skirts would have been painted, and markings may have been painted in.

 But, what was it that convinced me that the two patterns, eight centuries apart, are the same?
 In both patterns, there are the same number of Royal Poinciana per row.
 Five.
 In both patterns, the flowers are on the weft axis.
-And in both patterns, the rows are staggered - when you look at the pattern as a whole, the flowers zigzag across it.
+In both patterns, the rows are staggered.
+And in both patterns, the flowers are shown at the end of their bloom - when they’ve flattened out, and are just about to fall off the tree.
+Although flowers at the beginning of their bloom, when they’re tulip shaped, are much prettier.